 Pour la version française cliquez ici

-This policy brief is based on a research report, Bad pharma: trafficking illicit medical products in West Africa.
+This policy brief is based on a research report, Labour-trafficking in ASGM: Assessing risks in the Sahara-Sahel goldfields.

 About the author

 Alice Fereday is a Senior Analyst at the Global Initiative against Transnational Organized Crime.
 She researches illicit economies and organised crime dynamics in the Sahel, with a focus on trafficking and smuggling dynamics in Niger and Chad.
 Alice holds degrees from City University London, Université Panthéon Sorbonne and Université Paris Dauphine.